narze/second-brain/Change League of Legends macOS language from Thai to English.md

 ---
-title: "Change League of Legends macOS client language"
+title: "Change League of Legends macOS language from Thai to English"
 created: 2023-01-29 02:11
 date: 2023-01-29
 ---